-During vacation in India earlier this year, I got wind of an absurd rumor that President Obama and the United States helped implement the military coup that overthrew dictator-president Mohamed Morsi and the Muslim Brotherhood in Egypt.
+During vacation in India earlier this year, I got wind of an absurd rumor that President Obama and the United States helped orchestrate the military coup that overthrew dictator-president Mohamed Morsi and the Muslim Brotherhood in Egypt.
 American imperialism strikes again!
-According to Al-Jazeera, what actually happened was that the U.S. State Department under mostly Hillary Clinton but also John Kerry provided foreign aid to government officials and activists who were anti-Islamist, anti-Morsi, and promoted secular, democratic, and pro-United States ideals.
+According to Al-Jazeera, what actually happened was that the U.S. State Department under Hillary Clinton and John Kerry provided foreign aid to government officials and activists who were anti-Islamist, anti-Morsi, and promoted secular, democratic, and pro-United States ideals.
 State and USAID frequently provide money to other countries, but this money went to left-wing individuals and Egyptian NGO’s, not actual guns, weapons, or direct U.S. military advice or cooperation.
-How was the White House supposed to know that funding liberal organizations in Egypt would lead to a military junta in Egypt for nearly a year?
+How was the White House supposed to know that funding liberal political organizations in Egypt would lead to a military junta in Egypt for nearly a year?